sherrii-Xia/Project_Java/README.md

 - As a user, I want to load my previous order from a file

 ## Instructions for Grader
+There is a log-in frame, once you input the username, the menu frame will show up, then

-- You can add the dish to an order by clicking the image of Dish, then click "add the dish" button
+- You can add the dish to order by clicking the image of the Dish, then clicking the "add the dish" button
-- You can remove the dish from an order by clicking the image of Dish, then click "remove the dish" button
+- You can remove the dish from an order by clicking the image of the Dish, then clicking the "remove the dish" button
-- You can restart order by clicking "redo order" button of Menu Main Frame.
+- You can restart the order by clicking the "redo order" button of the Menu Main Frame.
-- You can check total amount of money of order by  clicking "view bill" button of Menu Main Frame.
+- You can check the total amount of money in order by clicking "view bill" button of the Menu Main Frame.
 - You can locate my visual component by the images for each dish in Menu Main Frame.
-- You can save the state of my application by clicking "Save current order" button of Menu Main Frame.
+- You can save the state of my application by clicking the "Save current order" button of the Menu Main Frame.
-- You can reload the state of my application by clicking "load previous order" button of Menu Main Frame.
+- You can reload the state of my application by clicking the "load previous order" button of the Menu Main Frame.
 ## Citation:
 - Classes and corresponded test in persistence file refers to the demo project
   - the link to github: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo
 - Load and Save method refers to WorkRoom project
   - the link to github: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo
+- Event class and Eventlog Class refers to Alarm System application
+  - the link to gitHub: https://github.students.cs.ubc.ca/CPSC210/AlarmSystem.git

 ## Phase 4: Task 2